astonbitecode/scakka-zoo-cache/README.md

 # scakka-zoo-cache ![Build Status](https://travis-ci.org/astonbitecode/scakka-zoo-cache.svg?branch=master)

 A library that caches [ZooKeeper](http://zookeeper.apache.org/) data.
+The cached data is used __only__ for read operations, namely get Data and get Children.
+It __does not__ support write operations, these should be done via the ZooKeeper Client.

-It is written in [Scala](http://www.scala-lang.org/) and the cache synchronization is done using [Akka](http://www.akka.io).
+The library is intended to be used by applications that heavily use ZooKeeper for read operations and can cope with _eventual consistency_.

-The library caches data using a [ZooKeeper](http://zookeeper.apache.org/doc/r3.4.9/api/index.html) instance, by specifying watches in the `znode`s that should be cached.
+It is written in [Scala](http://www.scala-lang.org/) and the cache synchronization is internally done using [Akka](http://www.akka.io), and it provides APIs for _Scala_, _Java_ and _Akka_.

 The paths to be cached are defined using the library's API.
 Subtrees and children of the defined paths to cache are _automatically cached_ as well.